Configuring Regions and Locations based CAC

 • Wideband call uses 272 kb/s.

-The Regions are the other parameter, which is used to define the maximum allowed codec between two endpoints.
-It is important to mention that you might have branches with the same region configured (for example restricting them to G.729) but in different locations so that one of the branches may establish more simultaneous calls than the other.
+In addition to locations, Regions are the other parameter, which is used to define the maximum allowed codec between two endpoints.
+It is important to mention that you might have branches with the same network regions configured (for example, restricting them to G.729) but in different locations.
+As a result, one of the branches may establish more simultaneous calls than the other.

 Configure Regions in Cisco Communications Manager.